kosail/KVantage/README.md

 # 🌸 KVantage
-### Minimal control center for Lenovo laptops on Linux, inspired by GTK and macOS aesthetics.
+### Minimal control center for Lenovo laptops on Linux, inspired by Material UI aesthetics.

 ![KVantage logo](repo_images/main_logo.png)

 **KVantage** is a sleek and minimal desktop app designed to provide users of **Lenovo laptops** running Linux with easy access to essential device settings.
-Inspired by the clean aesthetics of **GNOME (GTK)** and **macOS**, KVantage is built with **Kotlin + Compose Multiplatform for Desktop**, and aims to offer just the core features users care about.
+Inspired by the clean aesthetics of **Material UI**, KVantage is built with **Kotlin + Compose Multiplatform for Desktop**, and aims to offer just the core features we care about.
 No bloat.

 ---

 ## 🌻 Current Status
 The app is fully functional.
 The only thing that is not yet implemented is the option to set a customized battery threshold.
 By now, it is hardcoded to the default value (which is 80%).

 **The GUI allows toggling performance profiles, battery thresholds, and rapid charge settings.** It also shows the remaining battery life. **Designed to be intuitive, light, and visually appealing**.
-It has four available themes to choose from on settings, and supports up to eight languages.
+It has four available themes to choose from on settings and supports up to eight languages.
 It should change language based on your System's locale.
   <br><br>

 ### **Known Limitations:**
   1. **System compatibility is limited to Lenovo laptops** that expose the ACPI interface using the acpi_call kernel module (`/proc/acpi/call`).
   2. The app needs root access to perform the ACPI read and writes at `/proc/acpi/call`.
-This is a limitation that cannot be bypassed, but it was minimized by asking for the password once for the entire execution of the program, and isolating that mentioned root access to just the backend server.
+This is a limitation that cannot be bypassed, but it was minimized by asking for the password once for the entire execution of the program and isolating that mentioned root access to just the backend server.

 [//]: # (### **Known bugs:**)
 [//]: # (* **No bugs found so far.**)